Do you think you’re busy? If yes, then the chances are quite high that you might’ve not met an operations manager!

 Remedy: Quality guru W. Edwards Deming once stated, “Workers are responsible for 15 percent of the problems; the system, for the other 85 percent.
 The system is the responsibility of management.”
 When Deming said the system, he meant process as it’s typically called today.
 In other words, workers can only perform as well as the process allows them.

-So, try to employ software which can solve your quality assurance related problems.
+So, try to employ software that can solve your quality assurance related problems.
 Utilize a good mobile app that you can instantly access from anywhere.
 If they have a web-app version of their mobile app, it’s even better because it is quite possible that you’re working on a system and you want to access the software from your desktop!

 What we are trying to say is- we all need flexibility!
 We deeply understand that all operations managers can’t work on a cellphone or a workstation at times; so a system would be great which can be accessed from anywhere.
-PAZO comes into picture in this scenario because one of the best features of PAZO is offline syncing; which means you don’t need an internet connection right at the moment; you can do your work and it will be saved internally and once you have the internet connectivity, everything will be synced automatically; without your action(s) being required!
+PAZO comes into the picture in this scenario because one of the best features of PAZO is offline syncing; which means you don’t need an internet connection right at the moment; you can do your work and it will be saved internally and once you have the internet connectivity, everything will be synced automatically; without your action(s) being required!